ellisp/ggseas/README.md

 ## Usage - seasonal decomposition on the fly
-From version 0.2.0 I introduce a summary graphic decomposition, similar to what you'd get with stats::plot(decompose(x)), but in the ggplot2 environment.
+From version 0.2.0 I introduce a summary graphic decomposition, similar to what you'd get with plot(stats::decompose(x)), but in the ggplot2 environment.
 As well as allowing ggplot2 look and feel of plots, you can also map a variable to the colour (or color) aesthetic, to allow two difference decompositions on the same graphic.